Databases-Berea-SP25/team-formation/README.md

 ## **Submission**:

 * Commit and push this completed document, including agreed upon role assignments.
 All members should edit, commit, and push something.
-* The email to your client should be sent no later than 12pm on Tuesday, 1/30.
+* The email to your client should be sent by the posted deadline.
-* A copy of the email should be submitted to this repository as a text document (.txt) or markdown (.md)
+* A copy of the email should be submitted to this repository as a markdown document (.md)